You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Ceftin is a drug marketed by Glaxosmithkline and is included in two NDAs.

 The generic ingredient in CEFTIN is cefuroxime axetil.
 There are sixty-two drug master file entries for this compound.
-Seventeen suppliers are listed for this compound.
+Eighteen suppliers are listed for this compound.
 Additional details are available on the cefuroxime axetil profile page.

 AI Deep Research